MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/configure-edge-to-export-search-results.md

 search.appverid:
 - MOE150
 - MET150
-description: "You have to enable ClickOnce support to use the newest version of Microsoft Edge to export search results from Content Search and eDiscovery in the security and compliance center."
+description: "You have to enable ClickOnce support to use the newest version of Microsoft Edge to download search results from Content Search and eDiscovery in the security and compliance center."
 ---

 # Use the Office 365 eDiscovery Export Tool in Microsoft Edge